-The name Soekaboemi was first used on 1815, when a Priangan-based plantation owner (known then as Preanger Planter) and surgeon named Andries de Wilde visited Tjikole in 1814.
-From his consultations with local people, De Wilde wrote a letter to Nicolaus Engelhard, his friend and plantation investor, where De Wilde asked Engelhard to propose a name change of the Tjikole to Soekaboemi, to which Raffles agreed.
+The name Soekaboemi was first used on 1815, when a Priangan-based plantation owner (known then as Preanger Planter) and surgeon named Andries de Wilde visited Tjikole in 1814, and who eventually proposed a name change of the place to Soekaboemi, to which Raffles agreed.

 A week boarding Pesantren life, study Islamic with English as daily language